 Try the Hanu Health Platform

 One of the newer and most effective ways to manage stress is using the Hanu Health platform.
 This science backed tool created by mental health professionals, is personalized to help your body regulate its own stress response.
 By collecting real time data, Hanu gives you feedback and tools to help you achieve a state of relaxation.
-This tool can be used independently or paired with one of Hanu’s certified coaches for maximum benefits.
+This tool can be used independently or paired with one of Hanu’s Licensed Therapists for maximum benefits.

 Don’t let stress get the best of you.
 A combination of lifestyle changes and the Hanu Health platform can help you achieve higher levels of emotional wellness.